 National Health Insurance (NHI)

-In Japan, a national medical insurance system is available to reduce medical costs.
+In Japan, a national health insurance system is available to reduce medical costs.

 Foreign residents who will be staying in Japan for three months or more have to subscribe to the National Health Insurance program (NHI; also known as "Kokuho").